For those wishing to follow along with the R-based demo in class, click here for the companion R-script for this lecture.

 If we assume that the likelihood surface is smooth (differentiable) and has only one minimum, we can use very efficient derivative-based optimization algorithms.

-In general, derivative-based methods look for the point in parameter space where the first derivative (slope) of the likelihood function is zero (the ‘root’ of the likelihood function).
-That is, at the peak- or the valley bottom.
+In general, gradient-based methods identify the point in parameter space where the first derivative (gradient) of the negative log-likelihood function is zero (the critical minimum of the negative log-likelihood function).

 # Derivative-based optimization methods ------------------